|

 9.1.2 RC sine wave oscillation circuit

-The conditions for generating a sine wave are very similar to the conditions for self-excitation of a negative feedback amplification circuit.
-It's just that in the negative feedback amplification circuit, the signal frequency reaches both ends of the pass band, and enough additional phase shift is generated, so that the negative feedback becomes positive feedback.
-What is added to the oscillation circuit is positive feedback, and after the oscillation is established, it is only a frequency signal, and it does not matter if the additional phase shift is added |
+The conditions for generating a sine wave are very similar to those for the negative feedback amplification circuit to generate self-excitation.
+However, in the negative feedback amplification circuit, the signal frequency reaches both ends of the pass band, generating enough additional phase shift, so that the negative feedback becomes positive feedback.
+The positive feedback is added to the oscillation circuit, and the oscillation is only a frequency signal after the oscillation is established, and there is no additional phase shift |

 Click Download |